ajbouh/qa/README.md

 bundle exec qa run rspec
 ```

-Please [open an issue](https://github.com/ajbouh/qa/issues/new) to request other languages and frameworks!

 ## What will QA help me do tomorrow?

-1. Analyze and eliminate [test flakiness](#whatis_flaky).
-By recording test outcomes across different runs, QA can integrate with existing tools (along with some new ones) to identify and diagnose flaky, slow, and otherwise problematic tests.

-2. A faster and more focused development cycle.
+1. A faster and more focused development cycle.
 QA will prioritize test ordering based on the files you're changing and what's failed recently.

-3. Run your tests *even faster*.
+2. Run your tests *even faster*.
 QA will package your test execution environment, run it on a massive fleet of remote machines (like [AWS Lambda](https://aws.amazon.com/lambda/)) and stream the results back to your terminal in real time.

+3. Support more languages and testing frameworks.
+Please [open an issue](https://github.com/ajbouh/qa/issues/new) with your request!

 ## Getting started with QA